Capital & Coast DHB Rehabilitation Service

 - the education and support needs of the family / carers.

-The client's active participation in decision making about the rehabilitation programme is expected.
-All patients are encouraged to complete usual routines, including being up and dressed during the day and to have meals in the patient dayroom.
+The client's active participation in decision making about their treatment / rehabilitation programme is expected.
+All patients are encouraged to complete usual routines, including being up and dressed during the day and to have meals in the patient dayroom where appropriate.

 Information including maps, transport and visiting hours is available on the Kenepuru Community Hospital page of this site.